Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 This recipe is good for any time, but Super Bowl Sunday is a great excuse to make it.
 While brisket is not one of the most tender cuts of beef, if cooked properly and, most importantly, slowly, it has a wonderful flavor and can quickly become a household favorite.

 When I think of brisket, I can't help but hear the scream in my head, "Hoooowwarrd," from Big Bang Theory, when Howard's mom is "talking" to him.
 It seems on that show that they are always talking about her making a brisket—and that they are always screaming back and forth!

-I have always made my slow cooker pulled beef or sliced beef with pot roast but actually the brisket is equally tasty if cooked properly.
-Make sure to allow plenty of time to cook it and time to test for tenderness.
+I have always made my slow cooker pulled beef or sliced beef with pot roast but actually, the brisket is equally tasty if cooked properly.
+Make sure to allow plenty of time to cook it and time to test it for tenderness.
 If needed, cook a bit longer as it should slice easily.
 If you are expecting a crowd, add Super Bowl sliders or if you have more than one Crock-Pot, do pulled pork or chicken for sandwiches.
 For an appetizer, try Chinese egg rolls.

 Prep time: 20 minutes